Uruguay

 It is expected that regulations will establish formal requirements to support the conditions necessary to apply the exemption.

-The Executive Branch has been empowered to grant tax credits to companies that carry out activities in Uruguay that contribute to economic development, such as companies that make significant investments, create direct or indirect employment, promote the development of new technologies, and favor Uruguay’s international integration through the scale of their operations.
+The Executive Branch has been empowered to grant tax credits to companies that carry out activities in Uruguay that contribute to economic development, such as companies that make significant investments, create direct or indirect employment, promote the development of new technologies, and favour Uruguay’s international integration through the scale of their operations.
 This benefit will be refunded through credit certificates that can be either endorsed or used to pay other taxes and social security contributions.
 In the event that the taxpayer cannot effectively use the credits in a term of 42 months after they are granted, the amount of the contribution will be refundable in cash.

 Corporate income tax (CIT) regulations on passive income